Order by phone:

 TV Deals

 If you’re interested in adding a TV package, only Virgin Media can really match up to Sky TV.
-But BT TV is a compelling alternative.
+But EE TV (the new name for BT TV) is a compelling alternative.
 You can still get heaps of premium channels, including Sky Atlantic, Sky Sports and TNT Sports.

 Mobile bundles